 | Substantive (e.g., missing dates/titles) | Immediate Fine | None |

-ICE has added more than 12,000 officers in 2026, gained access to 1.28 million employer tax records via an IRS data-sharing agreement, and requested access to federal employment data covering nearly every U.S. worker.
-Audits are no longer random — they are targeted.
-When a Notice of Inspection arrives, you have three business days to produce your records.
+ICE added over 12,000 officers in 2026, gained access to 1.28 million employer tax records through an IRS agreement, and requested additional federal employment data covering almost every worker in the country.
+Audits are no longer random picks, they target specific companies.
+When you receive a Notice of Inspection, you have only 3 business days to gather all your records.

 Two more things to check now

-If your organization used remote I-9 verification between March 2020 and March 2026, the deadline to complete in-person physical document inspections was March 31, 2026.
-Failure to have done so — and to have documented it properly — is now a substantive violation.
+If your company used remote I-9 verification anytime between March 2020 and March 2026, the deadline to finish in-person document checks was March 31, 2026.
+If you missed that deadline or did not document it properly, it now counts as a substantive violation.

 Your immediate action checklist

-- ✓Audit every active I-9 for completeness across all sections and supplements — before ICE does
+- Go through every active I-9 right now and check that all sections and supplements are complete before ICE does it for you

-- ✓Correct errors the right way: line through the error, correct information beside it, then initial and date
+- Cross through the error, write the correct information beside it, and include your initials and date

-- ✓Retrain HR staff and authorized representatives — especially on Supplements A and B
+- Retrain your HR team and anyone who handles I-9s, especially on Supplements A and B

-- ✓Consult an immigration attorney for a privileged audit if you are in construction, hospitality, staffing, or retail
+- Talk to an immigration attorney about a protected audit if you work in construction, hospitality, staffing, or retail

 The Bottom Line

-ICE has moved from a “partnership and education” model to a “strict procedural precision” model.
-In this environment, “close enough” is no longer a legal defense.
+ICE has shifted from a “let’s work together and teach you” approach to a “get every detail exactly right” model.
+In this new world, “close enough” no longer protects you.